dustinpfister/videoground/README.md

 ```
 ### Download a specific revision

-The latest is not always the greatest when it comes to many things with software, often things go in a direction in which there are just to many features packed into a single application.
+The latest is not always the greatest when it comes to many things with software, often things go in a direction in which there are just too many features packed into a single application.
 However when it comes to videoground the latest state of master might not always be stable regardless if I keep this minimal or not.
-It then might be a good idea to clone down a certain revision such as r4 for example.
+It then might be a good idea to clone down a certain revision such as R5 for example.

 To install a specific revision number the process is more or less the same.
 I will just want to add the -b option when using the clone sub command of git.
-While doing so I might want to name a different name for the folder such as vgr4 or something to that effect if I am going to have more than one revision to work with on a system.
+While doing so I might want to name a different name for the folder such as R5 or something to that effect if I am going to have more than one revision to work with on a system.
+While I am at it I can also use --depth 1 to make sure that I do not get the full hisotory up to that point as well.

 ```
-$ git clone -b "0.4.0" --depth 1 https://github.com/dustinpfister/videoground vgr4
+$ git clone -b "0.5.0" --depth 1 https://github.com/dustinpfister/videoground vgr4
 $ cd vgr4
 $ npm install
 $ npm start